SpaceKatt/github-org-microservice/README.md

 ## MVP Design Intent

-The `GitHub Org Microservice` is intended to be a proof-of-concept (PoC) for building a small service that caches public repository listing for an organization of GitHub.
+The `GitHub Org Microservice` is intended to be a proof-of-concept (PoC) for building a small service that caches public repository listings for an organization on GitHub.
 [Fastify](https://www.fastify.io/) is used as the web framework for this PoC.

 ### Context